-• Ontario labour mobility legislation - All Canadian Respiratory Therapy regulatory bodies had a Mutual Recognition Agreement (MRA) in place to facilitate mobility of respiratory therapists from one Canadian jurisdiction to another.
+- Ontario labour mobility legislation All Canadian Respiratory Therapy regulatory bodies had a Mutual Recognition Agreement (MRA) in place to facilitate mobility of respiratory therapists from one Canadian jurisdiction to another.
 Under the MRA, applicants were exempt from the educational and examination requirements if they met certain requirements such as minimum practice hours.
-Because of amendments to the Agreement on Internal Trade (AIT) and the introduction of new labour mobility legislation in Ontario, the MRA will not longer be in effect.
-The new Ontario labour mobility legislation will cover applicants from regulated jurisdictions and the National Alliance of Respiratory Therapy Regulatory Bodies will be negotiating a new MRA between the unregulated jurisdictions.
-In the interim, applicants from non-regulated jurisdictions will be subject to the old MRA provisions a) Indicate the languages in which application information materials were available in the reporting year.
+Because of amendments to the Agreement on Internal Trade (AIT) and the introduction of new labour mobility legislation in Ontario, the MRA is not longer in effect.
+The new Ontario labour mobility legislation covers applicants from regulated jurisdictions and the National Alliance of Respiratory Therapy Regulatory Bodies negotiated a Agreement for the Registration of Respiratory Therapists form Unregulated Jurisdictions in Canada. - Labour Mobility: RT Applicants from Unregulated Canadian Jurisdictions Policy was approved by the College Council - Labour Mobility: RT Applicants from Regulated Canadian Jurisdictions Policy was approved by the College Council.